Initializing secure journal…

 This app requires Web Crypto API and IndexedDB.
 Please use a modern browser (Chrome, Firefox, Safari, Edge).

-Create a passphrase to encrypt your journal.
-This passphrase never leaves your browser.
+Choose a passphrase to protect your journal.

 Enter your passphrase to unlock your journal.